CptSpaceToaster/DSLauncher/README.md

 more recent additions all mixed together.
 We now only use the .net exe to redirect the Minecraft launcher and launch a Java based auto updater.
-This basically means that the exe is just a high end replacment for a batch file
+This basically means that the exe is just a high end replacment for a batch file or script.
 (this allows us to asign an icon in windows).

 The change means that our launcher should now be mono compliant